 Individual therapy: Individual counseling sessions can be used to help patients with PTSD safely face what is frightening them or recognize negative patterns of thinking.
 At Seven Hills, individual sessions are held on an as-needed basis.

 Family therapy: Family counseling sessions are held on an as-needed basis, except for patients on our adolescent unit who are provided with family sessions once a week.
 Family sessions can be helpful at engaging the entire family in their loved one’s treatment process and showing them how they can best support their loved one during this time.
-Additionally, we have family visitation seven days a week for our adolescent and geriatric patients and five days a week for patients on all other units.

 Group therapy: Group therapy is the main treatment method used here at Seven Hills Hospital and all patients participate in two to three groups daily.
 Topics of discussion may include coping skills, stress management, anger management, effectively expressing emotions, communication skills, and life skills.
 For patients who are struggling with chemical dependency, there are also groups aimed at providing education surrounding addictive behaviors and triggers.